The Ray Andrew’s Trophy

 The Trophy is presented annually for the best photograph taken by club members.

-This is a broad subject, so could be people, places, waterscape, landscape etc. Just keep your phone or camera handy and capture those special moments.
+This is a broad subject, so it could be a photo from a local event, club event, national event etc. Just keep your phone or camera handy and capture those special moments.

-- Email your entry to email@example.com by TBA.
-Send the original image – don’t reduce its size.
+Email your entry to firstname.lastname@example.org by Monday 21st November.
+Send the full size image – don’t reduce the file size.

 The Ray Andrew’s Trophy